-At the core of great customer experience is proper communication and this is where digital building directories excel.
-Regular and relevant communication with building tenants creates well informed customers.
+At the core of great customer experience is proper communication and this is where a building directory signage excels.
+Regular and relevant communication with building tenants creates well-informed customers.
 Well informed customers are happy customers.
 Happy customers lead to high occupancy and retention.

-Digital directories provide tenants and visitors the information they need where and when they need it.
-Property management companies and facilities managers who can’t appreciate that strategy are missing the boat.
+Digital directories provide tenants and visitors with the information they need where and when they need it most.
+Property management companies and facilities managers who can’t appreciate that benefit are missing out.

 A crisp, HD digital display provides more digital real estate, will stand out, draw more eyeballs and most important, provide more information than a steel plate.